shreyas-girjapure/Salesforce/Triggers/TriggerConcepts.md

 1. `isBefore` `isAfter`
 1. `new`
     1. Returns a list of the new versions of the sObject records.
+    1. This sObject list is only available in `insert`, `update`, and `undelete` triggers, and the records can only be modified in `before`  triggers.
 1. `newMap`
     1. A map of IDs to the new versions of the sObject records.
+    1. This map is only available in `before update, after insert, after update, and after undelete` triggers.
 1. `old`
     1. Returns a list of the old versions of the sObject records.
 1. `oldMap`